Ways to play with water

 Because of its size, it can get choppy when the wind picks up, so I suggest renting a powerboat, or possibly a sturdy canoe for this lake.
-Hug the shoreline and view the Great Camps (log mansions from the Gilded Age) that dot the lake.
+Hug the shoreline and view the Great Camps, log mansions from the Gilded Age.
 With about a 20-mile circumference, the lake holds three large islands, one of which has a public lean-to site that makes a great picnic stop.

 There are plenty of boat rentals and launches on the lake.